Residential Status under Income-tax Act and its Effect on Tax Incidence

 • Exception one (Special Case 1) – In Special Case 1, the period of “60 days” referred to in Basic condition (b) above has been extended to 182 days by virtue of Explanation 1(a) to section 6(1).
 However, Special Case 1 is available only in the case of an Indian citizen who leaves India during the previous year for the purpose of employment outside India or an Indian citizen who leaves India during the previous year as a member of the crew of an Indian ship.
 For this purpose, the requirement is not leaving India for taking employment outside India but leaving India for the purposes of employment (the employment may be in India or may be outside India).
 To put it differently, the individual need not be an unemployed person.
 He may be employed in India and leave India during the previous year on a foreign assignment of his employer company.
 Alternatively, he may be an unemployed person who goes outside India to take an employment outside India.

-In Special Case 1, an individual will be resident in India only if he is in India during the relevant previous year for at least 182 days‡.
+In Special Case 1, an individual will be resident in India only if he is in India during the relevant previous year for at least 182 days2.

 • Exception two (Special Case 2) – In Special Case 2, the period of “60 days” referred to in Basic condition (b) above has been extended to 182 days by virtue of Explanation 1(b) to section 6(1).
 However, Special Case 2 covers only an Indian citizen or a person of Indian origin who comes on a visit to India during the previous year.
 A person is deemed to be of Indian origin if he, or either of his parents or any of his grand-parents, was born in undivided India.
 It may be noted that grand-parents include both maternal and paternal grand-parents.

-In Special Case 2, an individual will be resident in India only if he is in India during the relevant previous year for at least 182 days‡.
+In Special Case 2, an individual will be resident in India only if he is in India during the relevant previous year for at least 182 days3.

 • Exception three – Exception three is given by section 6(1A).
-For this exception, see para 3.3.1.
+It is applicable from the assessment year 2021-22.
+For the provisions of this section, see para 3.3.1.

 3.1.2 Additional conditions to test as to when a resident individual is ordinarily resident in India